 Want to look like you put effort without really doing much?
-Follow these steps.
-First make a bun.
-Pull out a few strands for that “messy look” and add a snazzy headband.
+Follow these steps: First make a bun.
+Then pull out a few strands for that “messy look” and finally add a snazzy headband.
 It looks like you’re all set for the office shindig.

 We’re talking Disney princess peak glam here, folks.
 According to McKernan, it’s all about starting with a low ponytail and twisting it up to towards the top of your head.
 Then, secure it with bobby pins, barrettes or decorative hair comb.
 He also suggests using a dry shampoo to make the pin stay put.

 21. Elegant Bob

 If you have short to mid-length hair, consider a twist to your regular bob cut.
 You’ll want to focus on maintaining a very loose wave pattern, so try a curling iron before brushing through the curls.